AmbientServices/AmbientServices/README.md

     }
 }
 ```
-### Default Provider
+### Default Implementation
-There is no default provider.
-This causes the helper classes to use the system clock.
+There is no default implementation, but an implementation intended for use as a local override is provided.
+The lack of default implementation causes the helper classes to use the system clock.

 ## AmbientSettings

-The ambient settings interface abstracts a simple string-based settings accessor.
+The ambient settings interface abstracts a simple string-based settings set.
 Each setting has a value identified by a unique string.
 The value of the setting is always a string, but each setting may be converted to a desired type by specifying a delegate that converts the string into the desired strongly-typed value.
 Often the value for a setting may change on the fly, so the value exposed by the helper class might change after initialization.
 Users can also subscribe to an event that notifies them when the value for a setting changes, in case they need to do something more complicated than just parsing the new value.
 Value change event notifications may arrive asynchronously on any thread at any time, so users must not depend on the notification occurring before they get an updated value.
-A call-context-specific override can be used for some settings, but of course no change notifications can occur when the value changes due to setting a call-context-local provider or changes of the value within a call-context-local provider (where would the notification go?).
+A call-context-specific override can be used for some settings, but of course no change notifications can occur when the value changes due to setting a call-context-local settings set or changes of the value within a call-context-local settings set (where would the notification go?).

-Providers may or may not provide post-initialization settings value updates but if they do, they should also raise the notifications.
+Settings set implementations may or may not provide post-initialization settings value updates but if they do, they should also raise the notifications.

 Among other things, the ambient settings system is designed to provide sensible access to settings and notification of changes during system startup and shutdown.
 For example, at the beginning of startup, the settings just use default values.
-At some point, the global provider can be replaced with a provider that reads from a local configuration, and then later on with a provider that reads settings from a centralized settings store.
+At some point, the global settings set can be replaced with a settings set implementatoin that reads from a local configuration, and then later on with an implementation that reads settings from a centralized settings store.
 Users of settings don't need to bother with knowing where the settings come from, only that they might change during system startup.
 This is especially useful for things like logging.
 Errors that occur before the location of shared logs is determined (that location might be stored in a central database) can be stored in the event log or local file system as desired.
-Once the centralized settings are hooked up, logging can automatically switch to a remote provider indicated in the centralized settings store.
-No central (and often complicated) "startup" code is required for this kind of transition.
-Code can (and should) automatically use the default or local settings until the central settings become available.
+Once the centralized settings are hooked up, logging can automatically switch to a remote log store indicated in the centralized settings store.
+No centralized (and often complicated) "startup" code is required for this kind of transition, just a subscription to the change event for a log configuration setting.
+Most code can (and usuall should) use the default ambient settings set, which will automatically transition from basic settings sets implementations to more complicated ones as initialization progresses and more complicated implementations become available for use.

 Settings by their very nature must be considered inputs for the purposes of functional programming.
 They are by definition not passed on the stack (otherwise, they're just insanely-overpopulated collections of parameters someone decided to call "settings").

 ### Helpers
 The `IAmbientSetting<T>` generic helper interface provides access to a type-converted setting and an event to notify subscribers when the setting value changes.
 The `AmbientSettings` static class is used to construct an `IAmbientSetting<T>` for the caller.
-Settings provided by `AmbientSettings` can be "provider" settings whose value comes from an explicit provider specified during construction, or "ambient" settings whose value comes from the default ambient provider (even if there is a local override in the call-context when the value is retrieved).
+Settings provided by `AmbientSettings` can be "settings set" settings whose value comes from an explicit settings set specified during construction, or "ambient" settings whose value comes from the default ambient settings set (even if there is a local override in the call-context when the value is retrieved).

 ### Settings
 There are no settings for this service.

 ### Sample